Conformance

 /.well-known/sof-conformance.jsonon your signer’s domain (schema below) - Open a registry issue on the sigil-open-framework repository with a link to your conformance declaration

 self-asserted flag.
-Once the test suite ships, self-asserted implementations are invited to undergo formal verification.
+Once the automated runner ships, self-asserted implementations are invited to undergo formal verification.

 Conformance Declaration Schema